BOOKS

 SELECTED BOOK CHAPTERS

 Heather Laine Talley and Monica J. Casper.
 2010.
 "Oprah Goes to Africa: Philanthropic Consumption and Political (Dis)Engagement."
 In Trystan T. Cotten and Kimberly Springer (eds.), Stories of Oprah: The Oprahfication of American Culture.
 Jackson: University Press of Mississippi.
-For more details, click here.
+To purchase, click here.

 Monica J. Casper and Heather Laine Talley.
 2007.
 "Feminist Disability Studies."
 In George Ritzer (ed.), The Encyclopedia of Sociology.
 Wiley/Blackwell.
 To access, click here.